Stravaig-Projects/Stravaig.Extensions.Logging.Diagnostics/docs/docs/library/i-test-capture-logger-interface.md

 ---
 ## GetLogEntriesWithExceptions()

-Gets all the log entries generated via this logger in sequential order that have exception objects attached to them.
+The `ITestCaptureLogger.GetLogEntriesWithExceptions()` method gets all the log entries generated via this logger in sequential order that have exception objects attached to them.

 ```csharp
 // Arrange